ooni/backend/Readme.md

 ### Empty bucket creation

+When the measurement processing tasks get stuck, pipeline will accumulate a backlog of unprocessed measurements.
+These unprocessed measurements will end up in the next bucket after it has been unstuck.
-In case when there is a need to create an "empty bucket" (e.g. new buckets were not created for a while due to temporary pipeline stall or lack of data in the past), it's done in a following way:
+To signal to consumers explicitly that these buckets are empty, we need to create an "empty bucket" (e.g. new buckets were not created for a while due to temporary pipeline stall or lack of data in the past)

+This is done in the following way:

 - `$ ssh datacollector.infra.ooni.io`
 - `$ cd /data/ooni/private/reports-raw-shals`
-- `$ sha256sum </dev/null | sudo -u benchmark dd of=YYYY-MM-DD`
+- `$ sha256sum </dev/null | sudo -u benchmark dd of=YYYY-MM-DD` (this will lead to a file with `e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855  -`)
-- _Clear_ state of _failed_ `reports_raw_sensor` for corresponding date in [`hist_canning` DAG Tree View](http://127.0.0.1:8080/admin/airflow/tree?dag_id=hist_canning)
+- _Clear_ state of _failed_ `reports_raw_sensor` (the default Downstream & Recursive should be fine) for corresponding date in [`hist_canning` DAG Tree View](http://127.0.0.1:8080/admin/airflow/tree?dag_id=hist_canning) (you will see two red failed boxes in this view, but it's actually just one task).

-The `reports-raw-shals` file is a "seal" that signals that all the data files from all the collectors are successfully merged into single bucket directory.
+The `reports-raw-shals` file is a "seal" that signals that all the data files from the collectors are successfully merged into single bucket directory.
 It is generated [by `docker-trampoline` script at `reports_raw_merge` step](https://github.com/ooni/sysadmin/blob/master/ansible/roles/airflow/files/docker-trampoline#L191-L194).

 ## OONI Infrastructure specific